CoolHandDev/go-mssql-runner/README.md

 The configuration file, mssqlrun.conf.json, controls which scripts run and the order they are run.
 It also contains metadata about the project.

-To create a stub, copy the contents below and save into a file named mssqlrun.conf.json.
+To create a stub, copy the contents below and save into a file named mssqlrun.conf.json or run the 'init' command as mentioned above.

 ```
 {